Lata Hospital+677 53044 or +677 53045

 Ward round at Lata hospital

-theatre we mainly deal with infections, gynae cases as D&C (Dilatation and Curettage), injuries.
+Operations performed we mainly to deal with abscesses, gynae cases such as D&C (Dilatation and Curettage), and traunatic injuries.

 Womens ward at Lata hospital

-In addition a lot of public health issues are carried out, like EPI (Expanded Programme on Immunization), mother and childhood programs, malaria programs, STI (Sexually Transmitted Infections) programs, TB and leprosy investigations, health education and so on.
+In addition, lot of public health issues projects are carried out, like EPI (Expanded Programme on Immunization), mother and childhood programs, malaria programs, STI (Sexually Transmitted Infections) programs, TB and leprosy investigations, health education and so on.

 The town contains a small air strip (Santa Cruz Airport) with Flysolomons flights to Honiara twice a week.
 The flight from Honiara is direct and takes 1 hour 40 minutes.
 There is also a ship service, which is irregular and arrives usually every three weeks.
 The trip from Honiara takes about 48 hours.